corda/corda/docs/source/cordapp-dependencies.rst

 * CorDapp depending on other CorDapps.
 This is a more advanced scenario and requires care.

 .. note:: Currently the `cordapp` gradle plugin that ships with Corda only supports bundling a dependency fully unshaded, by declaring it as a `compile` dependency.
+        It also supports `cordaCompile`, which assumes the dependency is available so it does not bundle it.
+There is no current support for shading or partial bundling.

 CorDapp depending on other CorDapp(s)